 Instructions

-- In a saucepan, add the chickpeas and cover with about an inch or two of water and the baking soda.
-Boil for 20 minutes.
-Separate the chickpeas from the skin and discard the skin.
-Rinse the chickpeas to remove any residual baking soda.
+- In a medium saucepan, add the chickpeas and baking soda and cover with about an inch or two of water.
+Bring to a boil for 20 minutes.
+Skim off any skins that float to the top.
+Drain in a fine-mesh sieve.
+Discard any obvious chickpea skins you see but don't feel like you need to get them all.
+Rinse the chickpeas well to remove any residual baking soda.

 Notes